brandon-m-wang/cs198-75/src/web-hw/hw6.md

       code: |-
         {
           id: ID of the video file.
 Corresponds to the file name.
-          thumbnail: Path to generate the thumbnail of the video/
+          thumbnail: Path to generate the thumbnail of the video.
           description: Short blurb about the video.
           name: Name of the video.
         }